 To specify a license key, click Help > Change License (p.
-340).
+338).
 Specifying the key by running the setup program is not possible.

-If you have activated a trial or purchased subscription for the online backup service (p.
-420), online backup will be available until the subscription period expires, regardless of whether you specify a license key.
+If you have activated a trial or purchased a subscription for the cloud backup service (p.
+415), cloud backup will be available until the subscription period expires, regardless of whether you specify a license key.

-1.6 Supported file systems
+1.10 Supported file systems

-Acronis Backup & Recovery 11.5 can back up and recover the following file systems with the following limitations:
+Acronis Backup can back up and recover the following file systems with the following limitations:

-- FAT16/32 - NTFS - ReFS volume recovery without the volume resize capability.
+- FAT16/32 - NTFS

+- ReFS volume recovery without the volume resize capability.
 Supported in Windows Server 2012/2012 R2 (p.
-51) only. - Ext2/Ext3/Ext4 - ReiserFS3 particular files cannot be recovered from disk backups located on Acronis Backup & Recovery 11.5 Storage Node - ReiserFS4 volume recovery without the volume resize capability; particular files cannot be recovered from disk backups located on Acronis Backup & Recovery 11.5 Storage Node - XFS volume recovery without the volume resize capability; particular files cannot be recovered from disk backups located on Acronis Backup & Recovery 11.5 Storage Node - JFS particular files cannot be recovered from disk backups located on Acronis Backup & Recovery 11.5 Storage Node - Linux SWAP
+50) only. - Ext2/Ext3/Ext4 - ReiserFS3 particular files cannot be recovered from disk backups located on Acronis Backup Storage Node - ReiserFS4 volume recovery without the volume resize capability; particular files cannot be recovered from disk backups located on Acronis Backup Storage Node - XFS volume recovery without the volume resize capability; particular files cannot be recovered from disk backups located on Acronis Backup Storage Node - JFS particular files cannot be recovered from disk backups located on Acronis Backup Storage Node - Linux SWAP

-Acronis Backup & Recovery 11.5 can back up and recover corrupted or non-supported file systems using the sector-by-sector approach.
+Acronis Backup can back up and recover corrupted or non-supported file systems using the sector-by-sector approach.

-1.7 Technical Support
+1.11 Technical Support